Need a Cute Camera Bag?

 Golla of Finland

 If you’re not into the leather or cotton print look, these bags are an unique, girly alternative.
 The modern look of these is really fun, and very different from the other options.
-They are from Finland, but their site says they are available from several retailers in the US.
-The Bon Ton carries one of the models online.
-As does Sears.
+They are from Finland, but they are also available on Amazon.com for amazingly low prices.

 theibagTheit Bag